 Dangers of frozen pipes

-Water expands dramatically when frozen, and the sudden expansion is what causes them to burst.
-This expansion can, at times, lead to some serious water damage all around your home.
 Even the broken pipe can freeze back over, which causes the hole to enlarge over time.
-Keep your eyes wide open and be aware of whats going on around your house, and if you find any reason to suspect that if a pipe in your house has burst, hire a professional assisstance right away to find and fix the burst.
+Keep your eyes wide open and be aware of whats going on around your house, and if you find any reason to suspect that if a pipe in your house has burst, hire a professional assistance right away to find and fix the burst.

 However, you would only have to worry about burst pipes when the temperature falls below freezing temperatures.
 Nonetheless, being vigilant about the same during the months of winter is crucial, especially if you live in a colder climate.
 If you have not made yourself pre-prepared for the situation and the temperature drops suddenly during the night, you might be in for an unpleasant surprise in the morning.